Frequently Asked Questions

 Zero Waste Scotland does not sell or provide advice on reverse vending machines.
 There are several commercial manufacturers.
 Advice will be provided by the administrators of the scheme.

-Businesses that sell any drinks at all to be opened and consumed on-site, such as pubs, bars and restaurants, will not have to charge the deposit to the public and will only be required to return the containers they sell on their own premises.
+Businesses that sell drinks exclusively be opened and consumed on-site, including many pubs, bars and restaurants, will not have to charge the deposit to the public and will only be required to return the containers they sell on their own premises.

 As a result, while pubs, bars and restaurants are included in the scheme, their interaction with their customers will remain largely unchanged.